SchrodingersGat/KiBoM/README.md

 * HTML output can be specified within KiCad as: "%O.html" or "%O_BOM.html" (etc)
 * XML output can be specified within KiCad as: "%O.xml" (etc)

-**-b --boards** Specify number of boards for calculating part quantities
+**-n --number** Specify number of boards for calculating part quantities

 **-v --verbose** Enable extra debugging information

-**-n --noheader** Do not generate extra header information within the file.
-(HTML and CSV output only)
+**-r --revision** Specify the PCB *revision*.
+Support for arbitrary PCB configurations allows individual components to be marked as 'fitted' or 'not fitted' in a given configuration.

 **--cfg** If provided, this is the BOM config file that will be used.
 If not provided, options will be loaded from "bom.ini"

 To run from KiCad, simply add the same command line in the *Bill of Materials* script window. e.g. to generate a HTML output: